Hernia Surgeons Detroit Michigan

 Quality improvement (QI) is a very important part of modern healthcare.
 Quality improvement involves following all patients, with a particular problem, from the time they begin treatment until they are at a point in time when they are no longer likely to have complications.
 There are many QI projects that are ongoing in the United States.
 Many QI programs are sponsored by the federal government, often through Medicare, while others are sponsored by insurance companies or professional medical organizations.

 NSQIP Is a surgical quality improvement program sponsored by the American College of Surgeons, the main professional organization for general surgeons.
 NSQIP follows patients up to 30 days after surgery.
 Trained nurses review hospital and office records for potential complications that may occur after surgery.
-NSQIP reviews many different types of surgery such as gallbladder, intestinal, colon and hernia surgery.
+NSQIP reviews many different types of surgery such as gallbladder, intestinal, colon, and hernia surgery.
 The program is excellent and has led to many improvements in surgical care.
 The program is designed to capture the majority of complications after a majority of different types of surgeries.
-The program is very good at identifying things like wound infections, stroke, heart attack, etc., since most of these issues will occur within a short time after surgery itself.
+The program is very good at identifying things like wound infections, stroke, heart attack, etc. since most of these issues will occur within a short time after the surgery itself.

 The main limitation of the program is that it cannot find problems that occur after the first month of surgery.
-This is a severe limitation for patients undergoing hernia surgery since the most significant problems after hernia surgery, chronic pain and hernia recurrence (hernia coming back), don’t typically occur until about 6 months after surgery.
+This is a severe limitation for patients undergoing hernia surgery since the most significant problems after hernia surgery, chronic pain and hernia recurrence (a hernia coming back), don’t typically occur until about 6 months after surgery.
 Hernia recurrence is possible after any type of hernia repair surgery and can occur months to years after surgery.
 The highest risk is within the first 5 years after surgery.

 The AHSQC is a quality improvement initiative sponsored by the American Hernia Society, the primary professional organization for surgeons who have a specific interest in treating patients with hernias.

-Currently, most scientific data regarding hernia repair comes from individual or small groups of surgeons and only contains a limited number of patients.
+Currently, most scientific data regarding hernia repair comes from an individual or small groups of surgeons and only contains a limited number of patients.
 Although this type of science is helpful, better data can be obtained when we look at thousands of patients over the course of several years.
 This can only be accomplished through programs like the AHSQC.

 Dr. Janczyk and Dr. Iacco have always been committed to improving patient care through quality improvement processes.
-He has and continues to participate in major national quality programs for many different types of patients including: the National Trauma Data Bank (NTDB), the Michigan Trauma Quality Improvement Program (MTQUIP), and NSQUIP.
+He has and continues to participate in major national quality programs for many different types of patients including the National Trauma Data Bank (NTDB), the Michigan Trauma Quality Improvement Program (MTQUIP), and NSQUIP.